MESTRE PASTINHA – O Pai da Capoeira Angola

 As I’m writing this web page, it is April 5th, 2019, which was the illustrious Mestre Pastinha’s birthday!
 So, who was he?

-Vicente Ferreira Pastinha, or (commonly called Mestre Pastinha) (April 5, 1889 – November 13, 1981) is best known as the great traditionalist who preserved capoeira angola, the traditional style of capoeira.
+Vicente Ferreira Pastinha, or commonly called Mestre Pastinha (April 5, 1889 – November 13, 1981), is best known as the great traditionalist who preserved capoeira angola, the traditional style of capoeira.
+Mestre Pastinha’s contribution to capoeira was immense, as he dedicated his life to the preservation and promotion of the art form.
+He founded the first official capoeira school, the Centro Esportivo de Capoeira Angola (CECA), in 1941, in Salvador, Bahia, Brazil.

 I was just gonna post this documentary and leave y’all to watch it, because it says everything here about his life that I posted below.
 But who knows?
 This You Tube video might disappear, leaving us with an open space, so I added his bio below this video.